DhruvaKumar/slam/README.md

 ![alt text](./results/slam.gif)

 This project aims to simultaneously localize a walking humanoid robot and map an unknown indoor environment using odometry data, IMU orientation and a 2D laser range scanner (LIDAR).
 A particle filter based approach is taken to achieve the objective.
 Particle filters effectively model a probability distribution as a set of discrete states.
 Each particle has an associated weight which describes its confidence in its current estimate of pose according to the observation.
+[This video](https://www.youtube.com/watch?v=aUkBa1zMKv4) provides a good introduction to particle filters.

 This project was done as a part of ESE650 Learning in Robotics, University of Pennsylvania in the spring of 2015.